mjuniper/ambitious-arcgis-app-2018/workshop/3-addons.md

 - entering search terms returns real results!
 - Only getting 10 though, so let's add paging

-## Add paging parameters to routes
+## Add paging parameters to routes and controllers
 in app/routes/items.js:
 - add these query paramters above the `q` param: